Resources

 Photos

 This knocked out specimen is often known as the 'Octopus Tiger' due to its tentacle-like camouflage that would have made H.P.
 Lovecraft proud.
 The base color is clearly Olivgrün and there does not appear to be evidence of Rotbraun used (possibly on the turret).
-The location and date are unknown but is likely post-war given the excessive rust on the turret.
+The photo was taken shortly after the war in Hungary.

 Bundeswehr